Kazusa42/Project0/README.md

 2. Then change _"model_path" and "classes_path"_ these 2 attributes of "_defaults_" param in "frcnn.py", let them corresponce to your dataset.
 3. Then run predict.py and input the image path.
 4. _Other settings about predict is wirtten in predict.py._

+## Evaluate
+1. Set your modle (weights file) and classes in configure.py.
+2. Make sure you have already got "test.txt" under dir "./your_dataset_name/ImageSets".
+3. To asure 2, set params in configure.py and run annotation.py.
+4. Run get_map.py.